Serving Art Educators

 |Printer friendly version|

 The lessons section has experienced a massive overhaul.
-Lessons were categorized for easier retrieval.
+Lessons are now categorized for easier retrieval.
 If you would like to submit a lesson for inclusion here so that others may benefit, either click on the "Submit a Lesson" link on the left side of this page or if that doesn't work, contact me.
 Don't forget to submit images with your lesson.
 The images should be large so people can see them easily.
 If your images are too large to submit, contact me.

 In this section are hundreds of free art lessons from preschool through the college level.
 The vast majority of lessons include images and examples.
 There are some lessons from the early days of IAD that do not include images because they were submitted in the days when teachers did not have access to digital cameras or scanners.
 If you see a lesson plan without an image and you have done this lesson with your class, please submit the images to me so I can include them.